What Are The Most Common Accidents At Work Claims?

 How Many People Suffer Fatal Injuries At Work?

-• Falls from a height which accounted for 35 deaths
+• Falls from a height, which accounted for 50 deaths

-• Struck by a moving vehicle which accounted for 25 deaths
+• Struck by a moving vehicle – 25 deaths

-• Struck by a moving object which accounted for 17 deaths
+• Struck by a moving object – 20 deaths

-• Trapped by something collapsing or overturning which accounted for 14 deaths
+• Trapped by something collapsing or overturning – 15 deaths

-• Contact with moving machinery which accounted for 14 deaths
+• Contact with moving machinery – 8 deaths.

-You could make a fatal accident claim on behalf of someone else.
-If you’d like to learn more about the process, our team are available to help.
+It is possible to make a fatal accident claim on behalf of someone else if employer negligence led to an accident where they lost their life.
+If you’d like to learn more about the process, our team is available to help.
 Please get in touch on the number above.

 Calculating Compensation For Most Common Accidents At Work Claims